-- Finalisation of the Durban Aerotropolis Master Plan. - Addressing of Aerotropolis related skills by the Aerotropolis Institute Africa. - Formulation of a Public Transport solution strategy for King Shaka International Airport.
+- (i) Finalisation of the Durban Aerotropolis Master Plan. - (ii) Addressing of Aerotropolis related skills by the Aerotropolis Institute Africa. - (iii) Formulation of a Public Transport solution for King Shaka International Airport.

-4.1(b) Explore options for the development of an inland inter-modal logistics hub to improve efficiency and cost competitiveness of Port of Durban for all main cargo types
+4.1(b) Explore options for the development of an inland inter-modal logistics hub to improve efficiency and cost competitiveness of the Port of Durban for all main cargo types

-The N3 SIP2 Corridor Study and the eThekwini freight logistics studies have identified the need for inland Logistic Hubs along the N3 corridor.
-An example of this is the Cato Ridge Hub The City is currently undertaking a review of the Cato Ridge Local Area Plan (LAP) which will identify the location for a potential inter-modal hub.
+The N3 SIP2 Corridor Study and the eThekwini freight logistics studies have identified the need for inland Logistic Hubs along the N3 corridor. eThekwini is currently undertaking a review of the Cato Ridge Local Area Plan (LAP) which will identify the location for a potential logistics hub.
 The planning for other nodes along the corridor still need to be developed.

-4.1(c) Improve efficiency of cargo handling in Port of Durban
+4.1(c) Improve efficiency of cargo handling in the Port of Durban